Trans Mountain pipeline: Protests

-Protests took place in Vancouver to stop work on Kinder Morgan on September 19, 2017.
+Protests began in Vancouver to stop work on the pipeline on September 19, 2017.

-Burnaby Mayor Derek Corrigan addressed the crowd, at the Stop Kinder Morgan protest rally, on Burnaby Mountain Park.
+Burnaby Mayor Derek Corrigan addressed the crowd at a Stop Kinder Morgan protest rally in Burnaby Mountain Park.
 By 2018, rallies opposing the projects had been organized across Canada.
-The expansion project faced strong opposition from civic governments, First Nations, environmentally concerned citizens, and others.
-Organizations including LeadNow and the Dogwood Initiative have also opposed the project and organized protests.
+Organizations including LeadNow and the Dogwood Initiative also opposed the project and organized protests.

 The RCMP contained the protests on Burnaby Mountain.

-On July 3, 2018, activists blocked an oil tanker from the Ironworkers Memorial Bridge in Vancouver.

-On September 28, 2021, a treetop camp in the Brunette River Conservation Area was dismantled by RCMP following a court injunction.
+In July 2018 activists blocked an oil tanker from the Ironworkers' Memorial Bridge in Vancouver.
+In September 2021 a treetop camp in the Brunette River Conservation Area was dismantled by RCMP following a court injunction.
 The protest camp had been occupied by protesters since December 2020, and a leader of the protest claimed further actions would be planned.

 Secwépemc opposition

-According to Aboriginal Peoples Television Network, since 2013, Secwépemc community members, primarily women, have been defending their traditional land (known as Secwepemcul’ecw) from the proposed expansion of the pipeline, asserting that the expansion was approved without sufficient consultation.
-The expansion would cross 518 km of Secwépemc territory.
-The land defenders (as they call themselves; some media refers to them as protesters and activists) are concerned about the damage to the land and water the pipeline passes through, in particular the disruption of salmon populations, violation of the Declaration on the Rights of Indigenous Peoples, and violation of traditional Secwépemc law, founded by the Okanagan Shuswap Confederacy.
-Their claim is that the First Nation band governments only have jurisdiction through Canadian law on their reserves, whereas traditional Secwépemc leadership retains sovereignty over Secwepemcul’ecw.
+According to Aboriginal Peoples Television Network, beginning in 2013 Secwépemc community members, primarily women, defended their traditional land (known as Secwepemcul’ecw) against the proposed expansion of the pipeline, asserting that the expansion was approved without sufficient consultation.
+The expansion crossed 518 km of Secwépemc territory.
+The land defenders (as they called themselves; some media refers to them as protesters and activists) were concerned about the damage to the land and water the pipeline passes through, in particular the disruption of salmon populations, violation of the Declaration on the Rights of Indigenous Peoples, and violation of traditional Secwépemc law, founded by the Okanagan Shuswap Confederacy.
+Their claim was that the First Nation band governments only had jurisdiction through Canadian law on their reserves, whereas traditional Secwépemc leadership retained sovereignty over Secwepemcul’ecw.

-Since July 2018, a Secwépemc protest camp has been occupied just outside of Blue River, British Columbia, where there are plans to drill under the river.
-That camp, established by a group known as the Tiny House Warriors, is located near a planned "work camp" (referred to by Indigenous dissenters as a "man camp" because of the predominance of men in the demographics of pipeline workers).
-The establishment of the camp led Kúkpi7 (Chief) Rosanne Casimir of Tk’emlúps te Secwépemc First Nation (TteS), along with Chief Shelly Loring of Simpcw First Nation to issue a joint statement asking the Tiny House Warriors to stand down, claiming it was the Warriors violating Secwépemc law.
+Beginning in July 2018, a Secwépemc protest camp was occupied just outside of Blue River, British Columbia, where the pipeline was to drill under the river.
+That camp, established by a group known as the Tiny House Warriors, was near a work camp.
+The establishment of the protest camp led Chief Rosanne Casimir of Tk’emlúps te Secwépemc First Nation (TteS), along with Chief Shelly Loring of Simpcw First Nation to issue a joint statement asking the Tiny House Warriors to stand down, claiming it was the Warriors violating Secwépemc law.

 In early September 2020, protester Loralie Dick chained herself to the TMX worksite in Kamloops before being arrested by the RCMP for violating a B.C.
 Supreme Court injunction from 2018 that barred land defenders from blocking work.